-Generalized anxiety disorder, or GAD, is a psychiatric problem in which anxiety is not a temporary state but a chronic condition.
-While it is normal for all individuals to worry about an upcoming event such as an examination or job interview, patients with GAD are in a perpetual state of anxiety, unable to relax.
-The disorder may become so severe that it interferes with school, work or relationships.
-GAD is a very common disorder, affecting millions of individuals in the United States alone.
-More than twice as many women as men suffer from the disorder.
+Treatment for Generalized Anxiety Disorder (GAD) focuses on managing a psychiatric condition in which anxiety is not just a temporary response to stress but a chronic and overwhelming state.
+While it is normal to worry about an upcoming event such as an examination or job interview, individuals with GAD experience persistent anxiety that makes it difficult to relax.
+This ongoing worry can become so severe that it interferes with daily life, including school, work, and relationships.
+Generalized Anxiety Disorder is very common, affecting millions of people in the United States, with women being more than twice as likely as men to experience it.

 Symptoms of GAD, which most commonly begin during childhood or adolescence, may begin in adulthood as well.
 These symptoms may be both psychological and physiological.
 Often diffuse, these symptoms may be accompanied by a fear of dying.